liaoyunkun/ZAP/README.md

 * 2 x Timers
 * 1 x VIC
 * 2 x UARTs (UART is the only external IP used in this project, and is taken from OpenCores)

+Provides an external 32-bit Wishbone bus to connect FPGA SRAM.
+Note that CTI and BTE are not exposed in the SOC SRAM interface.

 ```Verilog
 // Peripheral addresses.